konecnyjakub/cache/README.md

 Files for expired items are not automatically deleted, it has to be done manually at the moment.

 This cache uses journal to handle items' metadata (e. g. expiration, tags).
-The default implementation store metadata in human readable file(s) but you can use your own implementation (e. g. sqlite database).
+The default implementation stores metadata in human readable file(s) but you can use your own implementation (e. g. sqlite database).
 You only have to create a new class implementing the Konecnyjakub\Cache\Common\IJournal and pass its instance to FileCache's constructor (as parameter journal).
 Tags can be used to delete multiple items from the cache.
 Example:

 ```php
 <?php